sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 You can get more advanced with this auto insurance config.
 For example:

-- You can use a Computed Field method to return the sum of all the listed premiums, which is $260 ($100 + $10 + $150).
+- You can use a [Column method](doc:column) to return all the listed premiums.
-- The limits listed in the table (for example, "$25,00 each person/$50,000 per accident") are tricky since they can be a variable number of lines.
-You can use an xRangeFilter set in the Document Range method to capture them.
+- The limits listed in the table (for example, "$25,00 each person/$50,000 per accident") are tricky for the Row method since they can be a variable number of lines.
+You can use the [Table method](doc:table) to more reliability capture the data in each cell of the table.
+Or, use an `xRangeFilter` parameter in the [Document Range method](doc:document-range) to capture the limits.
+- What if you just wanted to capture all emails listed in the document?
+You could use a regular expression (regex) in your anchor coupled with a [Passthrough method](doc:passthrough).

 We'll save these and other techniques for a later tutorial!
 To check out other methods, see [Methods](doc:methods).